ksun4176/PokeTrade/webapp/README.md

 To run app in development mode:
+1. Copy over `../api/prisma/schema.prisma` to `webapp/` so the Prisma Client can build out correctly
+2. Install node dependencies using `npm install`
+3. Make sure your prisma client is up to date by running `npx prisma generate`.
-1. Run script `npm start`.
+4. Run script `npm start`.
-2. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.